flot/flot/README.txt

 Just include the Javascript file after you've included jQuery.
-Note that you need to download a version of Excanvas (I currently suggest you take the one on the Flot homepage as it contains a bugfix for drawing filled shapes) which is canvas emulation on Internet Explorer.
+Note that you need to download a version of Excanvas (I currently suggest you take the one bundled with Flot as it contains a bugfix for drawing filled shapes) which is canvas emulation on Internet Explorer.
 And don't worry, the emulation is otherwise working fine.